cpp-tutor/abaci0-literate/Abaci0.md

 ### `Keywords.hpp`

 This header file specifies all of the Abaci0 keywords and symbolic tokens.
 In order to translate Abaci0 into a non-English language, or provide single (UTF-8) symbols for sequences such as ">=", modifing this file should be all that is required.
+The macro `SYMBOLIC` allows for the second parameter to include any Unicode character specified as `\U...` or `\u...`, and `inline` allows multiple inlusion of this header file with symbols able to be resolved by the linker.
 [Note: Error messages and other diagnostics would still be in English as they are currently hard-coded into the source files, this may be addressed in the future.]

 ```cpp
 #define SYMBOLIC(TOKEN, VALUE) inline const char *TOKEN = reinterpret_cast<const char *>(u8##VALUE)